6035/fa19/README.md

 ### Class meetings

-Lectures will be held on Mondays through Fridays from 11:00am to 12:00pm in room 3-370 MWF, and room 4-149 TR.
-There is not a lecture on every such day; for details, see the schedule.
+Lectures: 11am-12pm MTWRF in room 32-144.

+To find out whether there is lecture on a given day, check calendar above.

 ### Contact